Novocastrians RFC: History

 The 1987-88 season saw a revolution in Community Rugby with the introduction of Leagues.
 Novos were in a strong position and were allocated above the Durham & Northumberland leagues into North East 2.
 In the first season an unbeaten record saw promotion to North East 1 where they played with mixed fortunes for six years.
 Whilst in North 1 East, Novos would compete with sides like Rotherham and Blaydon.
 'Vos also managed to beat Newcastle Falcons (then known as Gosforth) on occasion in the fiercely contested New Year's Day games.
 During this golden period seven sides were fielded most Saturdays, with four sides playing at home; with a side playing at the nearby Paddy Freeman's field.
 A great camaraderie set over the club with vast playing numbers and a busy bar.

-Novos currently play in Durham/Northumberland 1 after winning promotion from Durham/Northumberland 2 in 2013.
+Novos currently play in Counties 1 Durham & Northumberland after winning promotion from Durham/Northumberland 2 in 2013.
+The club celebrated its highest league finish of the 21st Century in the 2023-24 season, finishing in 3rd place.

 In 2016, Novos won their first ever senior Northumberland County competition winning the Northumberland Senior Plate.
+Novos reached their first Northumberland Senior Cup (rugby union) final in 30 years in 2022, losing out to Alnwick RFC who play 2 leagues higher in Regional 1 North East.